-Promoting the safe and effective use of powered access worldwide
+Promote and enable the safe, effective use of powered access worldwide

 1.0 INTRODUCTION

 International Powered Access Federation (IPAF) collates incident reports received from around the world, from companies, individuals and IPAF members who share their experiences to allow others to work safer.
 By analyzing the data, it is evident incidents involving electrocutions and electric shocks have notably increased since 2015, the standout statistic is that reported incidents of electrocution are nearly always fatal.